ihr-digital/digital-history/README.md

 Adobe Acrobat Pro DC
 ---
-This has to be the profession and paid for versin of Adobe Acrobat DC.
+This has to be the professional and paid-for version of Adobe Acrobat DC.
 The free Acrobat reader will not perform OCR on your pdf files.

 First the tiff files were manually converted to individual PDF files, then the feature to recognise text was applied (this feature is available as part of the 'Enhance scans' application functionality).
 The 'language English (UK)' was used, and the image was downsampled to 600dpi.
 Then we selected all the text (Ctrl-A) and copyied and pasted this into the text file.
 Both the PDF and the text files are availalbe for you to view in this repository.

 Adobe Acrobat does give you a user interface to correct the recognised text, as well as a way to view the text as an overlay ontop of the scanned page.
 This can be quite useful.
 A few screenshots have been included in this repository to give you an idea of what this looks like.